rgdd/ctor/proposals/threat-model.md

 from all relevant trust stores.
 This leads to a _risk averse_ attacker.

 ## Goal
-If an SCT is issued for a mis-issued certificate and subsequently used to MitM a _Tor Browser user_ that the attacker does not control, any CT log that violates (or violated) its MMD will get caught with non-negligible probability given a security parameter `t`.
-In other words, the attacker's goal is to MitM an HTTPS connection between Tor Browser and a destination server with negligible probability of _retroactive_ detection.
+The attacker's goal is to MitM an HTTPS connection between Tor Browser and a destination server with negligible probability of _retroactive_ detection.
+As such, our design must (probabilistically) detect the following:
+- Any mis-issued SCT that is used to MitM a _Tor Browser_ user that the attacker does not control.
+- Split-views _within_ the Tor network.

 ## Limitations
 - Due to Tor Browser's disk avoidance criteria, any inclusion verification must